 Nick Downey, Operations Manager

 Nick Downey studied geology at Southern Methodist University in Dallas and completed their post-graduate level course, “Business of Petroleum Geology.”
 He then moved into business where he completed “Masters in Entrepreneurship”; Nick then started several successful businesses.
-He continued to take on Oil and Gas Industry courses including ESRI:GIS, Division Orders, Shale Development and Shale Fracturing Fundamentals, Petroleum Geology, PHDWin to name a few and several other technical web classes including Petrophysics of Carbonates and Heterogeneity in Carbonate Reservoirs.
+He continued to take on Oil and Gas Industry courses including ESRI:GIS, Division Orders, Shale Development and Shale Fracturing Fundamentals, Petroleum Geology, PHDWin to name a few with several other technical web classes including Petrophysics of Carbonates and Heterogeneity in Carbonate Reservoirs.

 Nick joined Roxanna Oil Company in February of 2013 as Administrations Manager where his business and geological talents contribute importantly to Roxanna’s success.
 He currently manages the operating wing of Roxanna as well as assisting in the project generation, marketing, land and legal documents, through well planning, drilling, completions and production management… Nick is fortunate to work from concept to commerciality and enjoys learning from the best and brightest everyday here at Roxanna.